Frequently Asked Questions...

 -Why have you gone part-time?

 Well that's a whole story in itself, but the short answer is that my body is deciding this for me.
-It seems Mr. Arthritis has come to join the party. =)) It simply boils down to taking better care of myself, and that is requiring me to step back from the massage table.
+It seems Mr. Arthritis has come to join the party. =)) It simply boils down to taking better care of myself, and that requires me to take a step back from the massage table.

 -Why have to closed your practice for new clients?

-Having to move to a part-time work schedule only allows for so many appointments in one day.
+Having to move to a part-time work schedule only allows for so many appointments in one day or week.
 I feel its only fair to hold those spots for my existing clientele.
 I do trust in the other therapist that I have recommended in the "Trusted Recommendations" section here on my website, have a look.

 --- Still have questions that I haven't answered here?
 No problem!
 Feel free to click on the "Contact Me today" page and send me a message.
 I'm here to help, and always happy to answer any questions!